IbrahimSobh/llms/README.md

 - **Perplexity** is defined as the inverse probability of a text, according to the Language Model.
 - A good language model should give a lower Perplexity for a test text.
 Specifically, a lower perplexity for a given text means that text has a high probability in the eyes of that Language Model.

+> The standard evaluation metric for Language Models is perplexity
 > Perplexity is the inverse probability of the test set, normalized by the number of words